Louisville Truck Accident Lawyer

 Why Are Kentucky Truck Accidents So Devastating?

 The reason a truck accident is so devastating to the other vehicle is because of the truck’s massive size and weight.
 The size and weight of a truck make it harder to maneuver and stop.
-They are also very long which gives them many blind spots.
-While auto accidents in Louisville sometimes allow those involved to walk away with minor injuries, this rarely happens with truck accidents.
-Unfortunately, those involved in truck accidents often receive life-threatening or fatal injuries.
+They are also very long, which gives them many blind spots.

 What Do the Trucking Companies Do at the Accident Scene?

 If the accident is serious, the truck driver will contact their parent company to inform them of the accident.
-The trucking company will immediately send an accident investigation team and reconstructionist out to the crash site.
+The trucking company will immediately send an accident investigation team and a reconstructionist out to the crash site.
 It’s not uncommon for them to arrive while the police are still on the scene.
-This gives the trucking company a head start on gathering evidence for this case.
-The trucking company also has the benefit of an expert actually being at the accident scene.
-The accident victim may not have this option because semi-truck accident injuries are often severe.

 This doesn’t mean you’re out of luck.
 The police who were on the scene will file an accident report.
 From their report, you will be able to get most of the information you will need for your case.
 There are also many devices on semi-trucks that record what the truck and the driver were doing before the accident.
-One such device is a truck’s black box.
-When an accident occurs, the truck’s black box must be examined.
-These boxes record things like deceleration, the speed at impact, etc. This information could be valuable evidence in your case.

-Why Is Time So Critical In A Truck Accident?
+Why Is Time So Critical in a Truck Accident?

 Commercial vehicles have an entire set of rules and regulations that cover their travels on the highway.
 If you have been injured by a semi-truck, you need to take immediate action.
 This is because the company that owns the truck is taking immediate action.

-How Long Do I Have To File A Truck Accident Case In Court?
+How Long Do I Have to File a Truck Accident Case in Court?

 Get Help With Your Case Now!